MionKit/mion/README.md

 You are welcome to open issues and pull request! 👍

 **TSLint and prettier:**
 All pull request must pass TSLint and [prettier](https://github.com/prettier/prettier) before being merged.
 Run bellow command to automatically format all typescript files and check Lint errors.
 ```sh
 npm run format-ts && npm run lint
 ```

 **Testing using Jest and Typescript:**
-Testing is implemented using Jest and test must be written in typescript, ts-jest is used tu automatically run the test using typescript without need to precompile to js.
+Tests are implemented using Jest and must be written in typescript or tsx. ts-jest is used tu automatically run ts files without need to precompile to js.

 &nbsp;
 &nbsp;